K2GQ/k2gq.github.io/netreports.md

 <p class="box-note">
 The Community Amateur Radio Social Net has been on the air since August 30, 2023, and meets every Tuesday at 7:00 PM ET.
-Join us on the KC2TXA (SBARC) repeater **146.595 MHz** or the K2MFF (NJIT) repeater **147.225 MHz**, and we are also linked via the **KC2TXA-R EchoLink node**.
+Join us on the KC2TXA (SBARC) repeater 146.595 MHz or the K2MFF (NJIT) repeater 147.225 MHz, and we are also linked via the KC2TXA-R EchoLink node.
 It’s a friendly, welcoming check-in where the conversation can range from weather, food, and gardening to plenty of ham radio talk, with the goal of building community in Essex County, NJ and beyond.</p>

 <p style="text-align: center;">
   <a href="/netreports2023/" style="text-decoration: none; font-size: 18px; font-weight: bold; text-decoration: underline;">2023 Net Reports</a> ||